miguelamello/golang-faceid-api/README.md

 # Golang FaceID API

-FaceID API aims to create a backend infrastructure to allow user authentication by Face Recognition.
-The API receives a FRV (Face Representation Vector) from remote client and verifies if the given object match an existing FRV in the database, and so granting or denying access to the client.
+The FaceID API is designed to establish a backend infrastructure for user authentication through Face Recognition.
+This API functions by receiving a Face Representation Vector (FRV) from a remote client, then verifying whether this provided FRV corresponds to an existing one stored in the database.
+Based on this verification, access is either granted or denied to the client.

-FaceID API can be used from any client that can send a HTTP request.
-The API is written in Golang and uses the REST architecture.
-The client can be written in any language, and can come from any platform (web, mobile, desktop, etc).
-This facilitates the integration of Face Recognition in any application.
-The process of getting the FRV from the client is not part of FaceID API.
+The FaceID API is accessible to any client capable of sending an HTTP request.
+Developed using Golang and following the REST architecture, the API offers flexibility in terms of client implementation.
+Clients can be developed in any programming language and can originate from various platforms such as web, mobile, or desktop.
+This seamless integration capability enables the incorporation of Face Recognition functionality into a diverse array of applications.
+Notably, the process of obtaining the FRV from the client falls outside the scope of the FaceID API's responsibilities.

 ## API Documentation

 API Documentation is available at http://faceid.orionsoft.site/reference

 ## Tecnology Stack